wyndchyme/minecraft-3ds-unistore/.github/README.md

 # Legal

 This project is published without a license file attached and therefore defaults to all rights reserved by the repository owner, including copyright.
-Do not distribute this pack or modified versions of this pack without explicit permission.
+Do not distribute this project or modified versions of this project without explicit permission.

 Team Proteus UniStore Archive (minecraft-3ds-unistore) © 2023-2024 Team Proteus and wyndchyme